Home > Programs > Technical and Industrial Degree & Certificate Programs > Electrical Technology

 Courses* taken by our Electrical Technology students include:

-Students can earn a Certificate of Completion in about 9 months.
+Students can earn a Certificate of Completion in about 10 months, or an A.S.
+Degree in approximately 14 months.

-SJVC’s Electrical Technology program is available at the Ontario campus.
+SJVC’s Electrical Technology program is available at the following campuses:

-Electricians work to help provide electricity for our everyday lives.
-This career includes working in commercial, industrial and residential environments.
+Electricians work to supply the power needed for everyday life in commercial, industrial and residential environments.

 The following are examples of what Electricians do: